eellama/Team-2-MICB-475-2026/README.md

 	- Beta diversity update:
 		- PCoA/clustering patterns

+	- May be better to focus on Beta diversity.
+Owen's quick analysis shows no significant difference in alpha diversity.

 ### Action items
 	- See Feb 24 Meeting for overall timeline.
 		- Data processing: Internal deadline by Sunday